mattermost/docs/source/administration/config-settings.rst

 Disable Database Search
 ^^^^^^^^^^^^^^^^^^^^^^^
-**True:** Disables the use of the database to perform searches.
+**True**: Disables the use of the database to perform searches.
 Should only be used when other `search engines  <https://mattermost.com/pl/default-search-engine>`_ are configured.
 If this setting is set to ``true`` and another search engine is not configured, it will result in empty search results.

-**False:** Database search is not disabled.
+**False**: Database search is not disabled.

 +-------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"DisableDatabaseSearch": false`` with options ``true`` and ``false``.       |